reading-hydro/readinghydro.com/alertNotify/README.md

 ## tokenHandler ##

-generates the tokens, and provides methods to list, and acknlowege the tokens
+Generates the tokens, and provides methods to list, and acknlowege the tokens

 ## sendmail ##

-sends the various alert and esclation emails
+Sends the various alert and esclation emails

+# To Do #

+1. Create a databse for the contact information and methods for manageing contacts.
+2. Add TLS to the restServer.
+3. Use key management for the cerdentials for Google API and MQTT broker